 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Indiana Living Wills and Powers of Attorney for Health Care.

-When you make a health care directive with Quicken WillMaker Plus, it will conform to all of Indiana’s laws about living will declarations and durable powers of attorney for health care, and it will print with plain English instructions that detail how to make it legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to Indiana law and it will print with plain English instructions that tell you how to make it legal.